 - 2. Construction.
 The Club shall consist of four main parts: a head, a neck, a body and an end.
 The head, neck and body shall be solid and made of wood so as to constitute a fixed and integrated whole.
 The body shall have fixed it to a cylindrical end constructed of metal without indentations, projections or sharp edges. - 3.
-The surface of the head, neck and body shall be smooth and have no dimples or pimples, grooves or ridges, holes or roughness. - 4.
-The head shall be spherical or cylindrical in shape and immediately taper towards the neck.
-The diameter of the widest part of the body shall not exceed 60mm, and may be cylindrical.
-The club shall taper regularly towards the neck and slightly towards the metal end. - 5.
-It shall conform to the following specifications:
+The surface of the head, neck and body shall be smooth and have no dimples or pimples, grooves or ridges, holes or roughness.

-218 Rule 37: Club Throw
+220 Rule 37: Club Throw